 Benzodiazepines (often called “benzos”) are a class of drugs prescribed to treat clinically severe anxiety.
 Neurological conditions and psychiatric disorders make up the major uses of this drug, but people can use it for other purposes.
 Benzos include familiar drugs such as Xanax and Valium as well as less common drugs like Restoril.
 Let’s discuss how benzos affect the body and how long they stay in the system.

 Benzos work by affecting a brain chemical known as gamma-aminobutyric acid.
 Also known as GABA, this is an inhibitory neurotransmitter that suppresses neurons and their functions.
 With seizures and anxiety, the medications are some of the best medical treatments available for these conditions.

 Benzos can help you sleep but are also used for relaxation and anesthesia.
 They can treat withdrawal symptoms from alcohol and other drugs.
 They are powerful in targeting the neurotransmitters in the brain and the spinal cord, making them often used for relaxing and getting oneself into a hazy mood.

 The various types of benzodiazepines might all seem to be similar, but they vary in:

 - Their tendency to stay in your system

 What Are the Most Common Benzodiazepines?

 Benzos are schedule IV drugs.
-All of them have the potential for abuse, but they are regularly prescribed to treat a variety of medical conditions.
-For instance:
+They all have the potential for abuse, but they are regularly prescribed to treat various medical conditions.

 - Xanax, Librium, Ativan, and Valium can treat anxiety disorders.